-During the quarter ended August 31, 2023, the Company actively addressed and remediated a number of previously identified material weaknesses in its internal control over financial reporting that has materially affected, or is reasonably likely to materially affect, its internal control over financial reporting, including all previously identified ITGC deficiencies.
-We improved our accounting processes and documentation, introduced new accounting policies and procedures, and added new accounting personnel.
-The Company has not completed a full risk assessment of its internal controls over financial reporting at the activity level, including process documentation and testing and because we have not completed a full risk assessment of the internal control over financial reporting at the activity level, including extensive process documentation and testing, we are not able to conclude that our internal control over financial reporting is operating effectively and efficiently at this time.
+During the quarter ended November 30, 2023, the Company actively addressed and commenced to remediate a number of previously identified material weaknesses in its internal control over financial reporting that has materially affected, or is reasonably likely to materially affect, its internal control over financial reporting.
+We improved our accounting processes and documentation, introduced new accounting policies and procedures, and provided training to our accounting personnel.
+The Company has not completed a full risk assessment of its internal control over financial reporting at the activity level, including process documentation and testing and because we have not completed a full risk assessment of the internal control over financial reporting at the activity level, including extensive process documentation and testing, we are not able to conclude that our internal control over financial reporting is operating effectively and efficiently at this time.
 The Company's principal executive officer, principal financial officer, and board of directors are fully committed to achieving full compliance by the end of the fiscal year ending May 31, 2024.